xmos/vocalfusion-rpi-setup/README.md

 2. Connect up the keyboard, mouse, speakers and display to the Raspberry Pi and power up the system.
 Refer to the **Getting Started Guide** for you platform.

-   **DO NOT** follow the prompt to update the software on the system.
-Set up the locale, and setup a network connect, but **DO NOT** update the software on the Raspberry Pi.
-This will update the kernel, and then the audio sub-system will not work.
+   Follow the prompt to update the software on the system.
+Set up the locale, and setup a network connect.

 3. On the Raspberry Pi, clone the Github repository https://github.com/xmos/vocalfusion-rpi-setup: